Trump says U.S. and China 'very close' to trade deal as fresh tit-for-tat tariffs loom

 China also said that it will reinstitute on Dec.
 15 an additional 25% tariff on U.S.-made vehicles and 5% tariffs on auto parts that had been suspended at the beginning of 2019.

-Reporting by Gabriel Crossley; Writing by Ryan Woo and Heather Timmons; Editing by Kim Coghill and Jonathan Oatis
+Reporting by Gabriel Crossley and Jeff Mason; Writing by Ryan Woo and Heather Timmons; Editing by Kim Coghill and Jonathan Oatis